Andy checks out his new room and toys, but is fearful of finding another Chucky.

 Andy’s foster mom introduces him to Kyle, their other foster child.

 Child’s Play 2 follows through with two standard features of movie sequels: all the adults or authority figures are totally clueless despite what happened in the past and what currently is happening and the monster has amazing mobility to get around and be in every scene (for example, think of the shark in the Jaws sequels).
-The newly reconstituted Chucky immediately gets right back into his favorite pasttimes of being the psychopathic killer of anyone in his way and tracking down Andy Barclay.
-After using Mattson’s cell phone to cleverly find where Andy is staying and then killing Mattson, Chucky is immediately able to find his way into the new foster home where Andy has been assigned by the youth center’s counsellor, Grace Poole (Grace Zabiskie).
+The newly reconstituted Chucky immediately gets right back into his favorite pastimes of being the psychopathic killer of anyone in his way and tracking down Andy Barclay.
+After using Mattson’s cell phone to cleverly find where Andy is staying and then killing Mattson, Chucky is immediately able to find his way into the new foster home where Andy has been assigned by the youth center’s counselor, Grace Poole (Grace Zabiskie).
 Here we meet most of the rest of the characters for the film, Joanne and Phil Simpson (Jenny Agutter and Gerrit Graham), Andy’s new foster parents, and Kyle (Christine Elise) an older teenaged foster child who is also staying with the Simpsons.
 Although Joanne initially shows sympathy for Andy, Phil shows very little, especially after Chucky gets into the house and starts creating havoc which is blamed on Andy.
 The rebellious Kyle is the only one to believe Andy, partly due to her own experiences with adults, and because she stumbles on the evil deeds of Chucky and realizes that Andy couldn’t do those things.
 Since most of the reason for watching horror films is to experience the details yourself, suffice it to say that Chucky continues with his murderous ways (adult characters, beware) until there is a final showdown between Chucky, Alex, and Kyle at the Good Guys factory in the automated manufacturing rooms where the Good Guys dolls are being made.
 (You can tell that the success of the first Child’s Play garnered the sequel a much larger budget) As a result, the ending has sort of a surreal quality to it, especially when Chucky keeps popping up again after you think the good guys have finally got him.

 Chucky goes after Andy to take his soul.